NERcF News Events

 The Stratys Objet 500 Connex3 is an advanced multi-material 3D printing system that can produce precise, smooth and highly-detailed models with vivid colors for all prototyping needs; Spark Plasma Sintering utilizes high-amperage pulsed DC current to activate the consolidation and reaction-sintering of materials; and the 3D Bio Atomic Force Microscope can be used for measurements on living cells, soft and hard tissues, and synthetic materials proposed for use within the human body.
 Additional equipment at NERCF allows a wide range of materials or devices to be created and characterized.

-NERCF equipment and operations are funded in part by the Nebraska Research Initiative and the UNL Office of Research and Economic Development.
+NERCF equipment and operations are funded in part by the Nebraska Research Initiative and the UNL Office of Research and Innovation.